iori-kanno/voip-push-tester/README.md

   "dotenvOverride": true,
   "maxRetries": 3,
   "retryInterval": 60,
-  "retryMessage": "⚠️ Wait {retryInterval} seconds and then run again because the logs could not be confirmed.", "callTimeout": 20,
+  "retryMessage": "⚠️ Wait {retryInterval} seconds and then run again because the logs could not be confirmed. ({retryCount}/{maxRetries})", "callTimeout": 20,
   "confirmLogRegex": "testing for (ios|android) incoming call from ([0-9]{3,4}-?){3}", "startMessage": "=== start ===",